qteatime/kate/docs/source/dev/manual/intro/why.rst

   and have players install and run it offline in any device the Kate emulator runs on, with a predictable experience.

-* Avoid the tension of players being overly cautious of downloading small native applications because they're worried it could be malware.
+* Avoid scary security warnings when the player launches your game on Windows or MacOS
+  (Kate prevents malicious applications from damaging the player's device and data :doc:`in a different way </user/manual/security/sandboxing>`).

 * Have the option of packaging the emulator and your game as a webpage, which you can then upload to platforms like Itch.io as a web game.